The Paul A. Schmitt Violin Shop

 Our mission is to support orchestra students throughout their musical studies.
 At our full-service violin shop, you’ll find fine instruments, bows, and accessories suitable for players from the youngest beginner to the advancing high school student or the player headed off to college.
 Whether your student simply loves music or wants to make a career out of it, The Violin Shop has the tools to help them reach their goals.
 Visit us today at Schmitt Music Brooklyn Center.

 Shop and play the latest instruments from makers Peter Bingen, Lake City, Eastman, Scott Cao, Snow, Calin Wulter; bows by CodaBow, JonPaul and more; accessories by Pirastro, Thomastik-Infeld Vienna, Bobelock, to name a few.
 You’ll find instruments for beginning orchestra students in our special room with 1/16 to 4/4 size violins, violas at 12″ to 16.5″, 1/8 to 4/4 size cellos and basses up to 3/4 size.

 Try instruments in a comfortable, private setting.
-Call or email to set up a special showing, and get one-on-one help from violin specialist and Director of Sales, Nathan Wilson.
+Call or email to set up a showing, and get one-on-one help from a specialist.